What information we collect and how we collect it.

 People have different privacy concerns.
 Our goal is to be clear about what information we collect, so that you can make meaningful choices about how it is used.
 For example, you can:

-- You can opt out of our web-based online behavioral advertising by clicking this big red button:
+You can opt out of our web-based behavioral targeted advertising by clicking this big red button:

-- You can opt out of our in-app mobile online behavioral advertising by changing the settings on your mobile device.
+You can opt out of our in-app behavioral targeted advertising by changing the settings on your mobile device.
 On Apple devices, the setting may be under Settings-Privacy-Advertising-Limit Ad Tracking.
 On Android devices, the setting may be under Settings-Account & Sync-Google-Ads-Opt Out of Interest-Based Ads.

 All of these are separate.
-We do not have personal information in our cookies, for example, so you cannot opt out of online behavioral advertising by e-mailing us.
-Similarly, the big red button requires cookies to work (it sets an “opt-out” cookie), and since cookies do not work in mobile apps, it will not opt you out of in-app online behavioral advertising.
-If you set your browser to block our cookies, or if your browser does not support our cookies, the big red button will not work and you may still receive online behavioral advertising.
+We do not have personal information in our cookies, for example, so you cannot opt out of behavioral targeted advertising by e-mailing us.
+Similarly, the big red button requires cookies to work (it sets an “opt-out” cookie), and since cookies do not work in mobile apps, it will not opt you out of in-app behavioral targeted advertising.
+If you set your browser to block our cookies (e.g., with ad-blocking software), or if your browser does not support our cookies, the big red button will not work and you may still receive behavioral targeted advertising.

-You will still receive online ads even if you opt out of online behavioral advertising (with the big red button or through your mobile device settings); however, the ads will be less relevant to you.
+The big red button does not turn off all ads.
+You will still receive non-behavioral targeted ads even if you opt out of behavioral targeted advertising; however, the ads will be less relevant to you.
 You will not receive any e-mail advertisements from us if you opt out of our e-mail advertising.

 Advertisers and third-party ad networks may also participate in our ad network and may also utilize cookies to deliver advertisements and monitor the performance of such advertisements.
 Many third-party ad networks have agreed to provide an “opt out” mechanism for their ad cookies.
 The collection of information through cookies by such third parties will be governed by their own privacy policies and practices, over which Adconion has no control.